wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/2-tenant.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the window to create a new account.](../media/new-account.png)](../media/new-account.png#lightbox)

-1. Once the trial tenant is successfully created, the **Confirmation details** page appears as shown below.
+1. On successful creation of a trial tenant, the **Confirmation details** page appears as shown below.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the valid domain name check availability window.](../media/domain.png)](../media/domain.png#lightbox)